bernabaris/MyHTTPService/README.md

-# Infrastructure Deployment and Management Assignment
+# Comprehensive Guide to Infrastructure Deployment and Management

 This assignment evaluates skills in deploying and managing infrastructure, troubleshooting, and applying best practices in a Linux-based, containerized, high-availability environment.